- This event has passed.

 What are sensors and how do they work?
 What phenomena can we perceive ourselves and what additional sensing capability can technology provide?
 What can students learn about sensors and programming and how can these lessons be made developmentally appropriate for different grade levels?

-Teachers, librarians, and school and district leaders of all grade levels will benefit from attending this session.
-There will be time to get your questions answered after Dylan and David’s presentation.
+Teachers, librarians, and school and district leaders of all grade levels will benefit from watching this recorded session.

 About the Presenters